Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Publications in Honour of Robert Jackson

 The American journal Religion & Education published a special issue dedicated to the work of Robert Jackson in 2013, Vol. 40, number 1.
 The articles are all written by former doctoral students of Professor Jackson.
 A much expanded version of the special issue has been published as Religion in Education: Innovation in International Research, edited by Joyce Miller, Kevin O’Grady and Ursula McKenna, New York and London, Routledge (2013).
+The Empirical Science of Religious Education (Routledge 2016), edited by Mandy Robbins and Leslie Francis, is a tribute to Robert Jackson’s Editorship of the British Journal of Religious Education, and includes a collection of innovative articles on empirical research in religious education which he published during his fifteen year career as editor.

 Curriculum Development Project